Muhammad18557/weekly-updater/README.md

 python3 main.py
 ```

 The local host will need to be made available remotely using a service like [`ngrok`](https://ngrok.com/) to allow Slack to send requests to the local server.
 Then, update the `slack/events` and `slack/interactions` URLs on the [`Slack App`](https://api.slack.com/apps) under the `Event Subscriptions` and `Interactivity & Shortcuts` sections, respectively.
+This is required when testing via localhost.
+Once the app is deployed, the URLs of the deployed backend server will need to be updated in the Slack app.

 ### Run the main script